jewel/buddyheads/README.markdown

 Configuration
 =============
-$HOME/.config/buddyheads/settings, a YAML file, needs to be created.
+`$HOME/.config/buddyheads/settings`, a YAML file, needs to be created.
 At some point this will be managed by the UI.

 Installation
 ============

-Edit the paths in BuddyHeads_Factory.server and then put it in /usr/lib/bonobo/servers.
+Edit the paths in `BuddyHeads_Factory.server` and then put it in `/usr/lib/bonobo/servers`.

 Testing
 =======

-buddyheads --test will launch buddyheads in a window instead of as an applet.
+`buddyheads --test` will launch buddyheads in a window instead of as an applet.